Asian shares mixed after tech-led rally on Wall Street - NewsBreak

 Data for the fiscal year that ended in March showed exports jumped almost 24% but were outpaced by imports, which climbed 33%.
 The fiscal year deficit of 5.4 trillion yen (nearly $42 billion) was the highest in seven years.

-The dollar remained at a 20-year high against the Japanese yen, at 128.43 to the dollar.
+The dollar remained at a 20-year high against the Japanese yen USDJPY, at 128.68 to the dollar.
 The weaker yen reflects a divergence between rising interest rates in the U.S., where the Federal Reserve is seeking to tamp down inflation, and unchanged rates in Japan, where the central bank has kept its key rate at minus 0.1% for years.

 The weaker yen helps make Japanese exports more competitive overseas and fattens profits when they are converted from dollars to yen, but it also raises costs both for consumers and businesses.